oakmac/phase2-backend-project-requirements/README.md

 ## Workflow Requirements

-- Teams will either be solo or groups of 3-5 students and assigned by instructors.
+- You can work solo, or on a team of up to 3 students

 - Create one GitHub repo and add all group members as collaborators.